-Along the Fosse at Axminster there was a Roman fort in AD 64, though today you’ll simply find a pleasant vignette of Devon market town life and the eponymous carpet factory.
+Along the Fosse, at Axminster, there was a Roman fort in AD 64, though today you’ll simply find a pleasant vignette of Devon market town life and the eponymous carpet factory.
 At quiet little Ilchester, too, there was a military post, and the museum in the Town Hall (open Thursdays and Saturdays) recalls through coins, bones and other artifacts that by the end of the first century, a prosperous town—Lindinis —had grown up.

 The wonders of Roman engineering

-More fascinating to Roman road-spotters is the approach to Ilchester along the A303, because here you can appreciate the technique of Roman engineering.
+More fascinating to Roman road-spotters is the approach to Ilchester along the A303 because here you can appreciate the technique of Roman engineering.
 Typically, ditches for rainwater were dug on either side of the intended route and the spoil was piled in between creating a raised “agger.”
 Large stones were laid on top, and then a layer of smaller stones and gravel rammed down to give a dense surface with a camber for drainage.
-Towards Ilchester you’ll notice the agger substantially higher than the surrounding fields, and archaeologists found under the modern road a five-inch layer of stones on top of three inches of flint and gravel.
+Towards Ilchester, you’ll notice the agger substantially higher than the surrounding fields, and archaeologists found under the modern road a five-inch layer of stones on top of three inches of flint and gravel.

 ‘Road building remains one of the greatest Roman legacies’

-Pressing on northeast via Shepton Mallet, a center of pottery production in Roman times, we come to the prize of Bath, 79 miles from journey’s start.
-Proving conquest wasn’t all work and no play, Aquae Sulis grew up around the naturally hot sacred spring as a religious leisure town.
+Pressing on northeast via Shepton Mallet, a center of pottery production in Roman times, we come to the prize of Bath, 79 miles from the journey’s start.
+Proving conquest wasn’t all work and no play, Aquae Sulis grew up around the natural hot sacred spring as a religious leisure town.
 The architectural complex was a wonder of the empire and you can easily picture visitors from far and wide coming to take the plunge in the vast lead-lined bath, combining a search for cures to ailments with some serious socializing.

-READ: Discovering East Anglia
+Read more: Discovering East Anglia

-Aside from the magnificent vision of the temple and bath house and the ingenuity of the plumbing, it’s the flotsam of human nature stashed here that intrigues: 12,000-plus coins cast as votive offerings; spiteful curses inscribed on pewter or lead and thrown into the spring where the spirit of the goddess Sulis Minerva dwelt—“May he who carried off Vilbia from me become liquid as the water.”
+Aside from the magnificent vision of the temple and bathhouse and the ingenuity of the plumbing, it’s the flotsam of human nature stashed here that intrigues: 12,000-plus coins cast as votive offerings; spiteful curses inscribed on pewter or lead and thrown into the spring where the spirit of the goddess Sulis Minerva dwelt—“May he who carried off Vilbia from me become liquid as the water.”
 Something to muse on, perhaps, as you wallow in the warm waters of the nearby Thermae Bath Spa for a decidedly 21st-century take on the Roman experience.

 Entering the Cotswolds

-Cirencester (Corinium), on the edge of the Cotswolds, is our next highlight, and owes its existence to being on the junction of the Fosse Way (A433/A429) and the Roman roads of Ermin Street (A417/A419) from Gloucester toward Silchester and London, and Akeman Street (B4425) toward present day Oxford-shire: the sort of infrastructure that would serve Cirencester well years later as a prosperous medieval market and wool town.
+Cirencester (Corinium), on the edge of the Cotswolds, is our next highlight and owes its existence to being on the junction of the Fosse Way (A433/A429) and the Roman roads of Ermin Street (A417/A419) from Gloucester toward Silchester and London, and Akeman Street (B4425) toward present-day Oxford-shire: the sort of infrastructure that would serve Cirencester well years later as a prosperous medieval market and wool town.

 The local Dobunni tribe, like most natives, adopted a collaborative relationship with the Romans and by AD 75 the Corinium fort was dismantled.
-Over the next 50 years the town was laid out in traditional Roman style, including basilica, theater and an am-phitheater whose earthwork remains can be viewed to the west of town; there’s a snatch of Roman wall in the Abbey grounds, too: surprisingly scant reminders of what became the second-largest city in Roman Britain and the capital of the late Roman province of Britannia Prima.
+Over the next 50 years, the town was laid out in traditional Roman style, including basilica, theater and an amphitheater whose earthwork remains can be viewed to the west of town; there’s a snatch of Roman wall in the Abbey grounds, too: surprisingly scant reminders of what became the second-largest city in Roman Britain and the capital of the late Roman province of Britannia Prima.
 The excellent Corinium Museum on Park Street, however, is a must-visit, featuring one of the largest collections of Romano-British antiquities in the country—sculptures, ceramics and mosaics that build a compelling picture of what town life meant.

 The Cotswolds has one of the densest concentrations of Roman villas in England, and a little to the north the Fosse Way passes Chedworth Roman Villa, Yanworth.
 For centuries it lay hidden, until a Victorian gamekeeper, out ferreting for rabbits, unearthed pieces of colored stone; after a lot more digging the remains of one of the largest Romano-British villas in the country emerged, an eye-opening des res of local wealthy (but unidentified) individuals that boasted luxury ranges with beautiful views down the Coln Valley, flushing latrines, bathhouses, underfloor heating and fantastic mosaics that you can view close-up via a suspended walkway.
 A museum, built somewhat incongruously by the Victorians bang in the middle of the ancient layout, contains a trove of Roman domestic knick-knacks from a wine strainer to portable altars.